Armenian illuminated manuscripts: Cilician miniatures after Toros Roslin

-Another Gospel (Matenadaran, Ms. 9422), whose original colophon was lost and replaced in the 14th century, recounts a turbulent history of the manuscript when it was in the monastery of Saint John the Holy Precursor of Mush.
+Another Gospel (Matenadaran, Ms. 9422), whose original colophon was lost and replaced in the 14th century, recounts the turbulent history of the manuscript when it was in the monastery of Saint John the Holy Precursor of Mush.
 Iconographer Irina Drampian reports the story as such: "In the mid-14th century, the monks of this monastery were forced to hide a series of manuscripts, including this Gospel (Ms. 9422), to save them from strangers.
 They only opened their hiding place several years later and found that many manuscripts had gotten moldy and could not be read, so they buried them.
 Fortunately, a certain deacon named Simeon got wind of the matter, dug up the manuscripts, gave them away for restoration, then returned them to the monastery of Mush.
 Despite all these misfortunes, this Gospel retains an astonishing freshness, shimmering and vibrant colors, and we admire the aesthetics of its miniatures which are among the most poetic of the book art in Armenia".
 These monks had a lot of idiosyncrasies in their imagination, and it is not always easy to decipher their symbolism.
 "There is no doubt that the Cilician miniaturists knew the writings of Nerses the Gracious, since he was destined for them.
 But they were careful not to follow the prescriptions exactly.
 They did not always take into account the symbolic meaning attributed to certain motifs and grouped them according to their own fantasy, so as to obtain purely decorative effects.
 If the birds that quench their thirst in the water of a basin are the souls thirsty for immortality, if the pomegranates that hide the sweetness of their fruits under a bark symbolize the goodness of the prophets, if the slender palms represent the righteousness that rises to the sky, it is more difficult to explain the presence in the canons of elements such as a human silhouette with a monkey or goat head that holds a flower or a horn of abundance and dancers or naked horsemen, etc. life that bubbled around artists, with its circus performances, its mysteries, its hunting.
 They are also certainly the fruit of the fertile imagination of illuminators".